Rasimaru/Rasimaru/README.md

 ### 🚀 About Me

 I'm a junior frontend developer with an engineering background (BIM/CAD), passionate about building responsive and user-focused web applications.
-I enjoy working with modern technologies like **React**, **TypeScript**, and **Tailwind CSS**, and continuously strive to improve code quality and user experience.
+I enjoy working with modern frontend tools and continuously strive to improve both code quality and user experience.
+Currently, I'm deepening my skills in React, TypeScript, and other technologies I’ve already applied in a real-world team project — building an e-commerce SPA.

 ---